nearprotocol/stakewars/README.md

 When everyone who wants to participate finishes filling in their information, download the form as a csv file and upload to `~/.near/accounts.csv` on your node.

-We will host three csv for you to download during the calls.
+We will host the three csv for you to download during the calls.

 If you are running a node on gcloud, the following command might be useful: